Barnawartha: Barnawartha Football Netball Club

 Barnawartha has an Australian rules football and netball team competing in the Tallangatta & District Football League.
 The club's first recorded match was in 1894 against Gooramadda.
 The club played informal matches until joining the Ovens and Murray Junior Football Association in 1910, and lost the 1911 grand final to Howlong.

 It later played in the Chiltern & District Football Association from 1912 to 1957 (with breaks during wartime) before joining the T&DFL in 1958.
-Premierships were won in 2002 and 2013.
+Premierships were won in 2002, 2013 and they are the current reigning premiers having defeated Kiewa Sandy Creek in 2026.

 Attractions

 Nearby is the Chiltern-Mt Pilot National Park, covering 21,565 hectares.
 The park features the Mt Pilot Range, Woolshed Falls, historic goldfields, and rare flora and fauna including the swift parrot and regent honeyeater.

-The area includes Frying Pan Creek, Indigo Creek, Mount Lady Franklin, and bush camping at Richardson’s Bend (known locally as "Richo's") on the Murray River, popular for fishing and boating.
+The area includes Frying Pan Creek, Indigo Creek, Mount Lady Franklin, and bush camping at Richardson's Bend (known locally as "Richo's") on the Murray River, popular for fishing and boating.

+The Barnawartha Scenic Reserve is managed by Parks Victoria and offers bushwalking in the surrounding ranges.